meanjula/calorie-tracker/readme.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Parcel documentation](https://parceljs.org/getting-started/webapp/)
-To learn React, check out the [React documentation](https://reactjs.org/).

 ## references